 Objective 2: Planning

-We will demonstrate effective leadership, management and organisation of parent partnership
+We demonstrate effective leadership, management and organisation of parent partnership.

 Objective 3: Welcome and communications